Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 .
 ## Upload exampleassetbundle files to your porPOIse account

-The Hidden Histories admin has set up an FTP (File Transfer Protocol) login for you, and made sure you have set up an FTP client.
+You should already have an FTP (File Transfer Protocol) login for your porPOIse account on **https://hiddenhistoriesjtown.org/**.
-- If you do not know this information any more, please contact them.
+- If you do not know this information any more, please contact the Hidden Histories admin.
-- Login to your FTP account (it might look rather different from the image below).
+- **Login with FTP to your https://hiddenhistoriesjtown.org/ account** (it might look rather different from the image below).
-- In your AssetBundles folder:
+- In your **AssetBundles folder**
-  - Upload the **exampleassetbundle.ace** file AND the **exampleassetbundle.manifest** files
+  - Upload the **exampleassetbundle.ace** file AND the **exampleassetbundle.manifest** files.
   - Overwrite the ones that are already there.
   - Afterwards, open the exampleassetbundle.manifest file and make sure it now only has the Capsule and the BlueSphere.